Low-flow fixtures: Low-flow showerheads

-In the United States the conventional showerhead uses 2.5 gallons per minute and the average person in the United States takes an 8-minute shower meaning an average water consumption of approximately 20 gallons per shower.
-Switching to water-efficient fixtures is a smart way to save water, reduce your utility bills, and support environmental sustainability.
-A reduced flow showerhead meeting EPA's WaterSense standards must demonstrate use of no more than 2.0 GPM.
-The average family in the United States could save 2,700 gallons of water per year by installing a WaterSense certified showerhead.
-Some Air assisted ultra-low flow showerheads are able to maintain a satisfying showering experience while using a much smaller 1.6 gpm.
+In the United States, the conventional showerhead uses 2.5 gallons per minute and the average person in the United States takes an 8-minute shower, an average water consumption of approximately 20 gallons per shower.
+The installation and usage of water-efficient fixtures may help to save water and provide other benefits such as reducing utility bills.
+A reduced flow showerhead meeting EPA's WaterSense standards must demonstrate use of no more than 2.0 GPM, which could reduce the water consumption of average family in the United States by 2700 gallons.
+Some Air assisted ultra-low flow showerheads are able to maintain a satisfactory showering experience while using a much smaller 1.6 gpm.

 Another emerging option for the highest level of water saving showerheads are Thermostatic Shut-off Valves (TSV).
 Showerheads equipped with a TSV will automatically shutoff once the desired temperature is reached, saving the hot water used while waiting for the shower water to warm.